 - Method of reproduction: Sexual.
 Egg laying can occur at all times of the year, but is common in spring.
-Breeding can take place up to 4 times a year.
+Breeding can take place up to four times a year.
 Xenopus reproduction mainly occurs during nighttime.
 They mate at night because they are nocturnal.
-Reproduction occurs more rapidly if the water temperature and water level are raised.
-Reproduction can be influenced by Gonadotropin which is shipped out with our Breeding Pair Set 87 W 8188.
-Commercially available Human Chorionic Gonadotropin (HCG) is used in both male and female Xenopus to induce mating behavior so mating can occur in captivity year round.
-It increases ovulation in females which increases the egg production. - Determining sex: Males: When sexually mature, the frogs will have a black sticky nuptial pad on their forearms.
+Reproduction occurs more rapidly if the water temperature and water level are raised. - Reproduction can be influenced by injections of commercially available Human Chorionic Gonadotropin (HCG), which is used in both male and female frogs to induce mating behavior.
+It increases ovulation in females which increases egg production. - Determining sex: Males: When sexually mature, the frogs will have a black sticky nuptial pad on their forearms.
 Females: About twice as large as males; pear-shaped with visible papillae at the cloaca.